HenVogel/DMV-Game/README.md

 No Esacpe.
 No Life.
 Every trace of humanity is gone and you will slowly curl up until you wither away.

+# Instructions
+On that happy note here's the instructions
+* First download the Zip file.
+* Then extract it.
+* Run the HTML file in the Code Zip folder.